Antrell Taylor

-Antrell "Trelly" Taylor (born March 5, 2004) is an American folkstyle and freestyle wrestler that competes at 157 pounds for the Nebraska Cornhuskers.
+Antrell "Trelly" Taylor (born March 5, 2004) is an American folkstyle and freestyle wrestler who competes at 157 pounds for the Nebraska Cornhuskers.

 Amateur wrestling career

 High school

 Taylor attended Millard South High School in Omaha, Nebraska.
 He finished his high school career with a 177–8 record, becoming a three-time NSAA Class A state champion in the process.

 College

 On National Signing Day in November 2020, Taylor committed to Mark Manning and the Nebraska Cornhuskers as the No. 6 ranked 160-pounder and the No. 18 overall ranked recruit in the 2022 class.

 2022–2023

 Taylor began his career redshirting behind Peyton Robb and Nic Stoltenberg at 157 pounds.
 On November 13, 2022, he made his collegiate debut at the 2022 Journeymen Collegiate Classic, finishing the tournament in fifth place.
 At the 2022 Navy Classic, Taylor claimed a fourth-place finish.
-Taylor would then win the 2022 Doane Open in December and the 2023 Worthington Open in January before making his dual meet debut against Purdue on February 4, 2023.
-He would lose to Kendall Coleman by a 3–6 decision.
+He won the 2022 Doane Open in December and the 2023 Worthington Open in January before making his dual meet debut against Purdue on February 4, 2023.
+He lost to Kendall Coleman by a 3–6 decision.
 Taylor finished his redshirt season with a 4–5 (8–5) record.
-Taylor and Jacob Van Dee shared the honor of the Nebraska Wrestling Redshirt of the Year after the season.
+He and Jacob Van Dee shared the honor of the Nebraska Wrestling Redshirt of the Year after the season.